jonsterling/sml-elaborating-typechecker/README.md

-A proposition `P` is defined by its intention: what counts as a verification of that proposition; to know `P prop` is to have understood this intention, and to know `P ver` is to have fulfilled it (by constructing a verification object).
+A proposition `P` is defined by its intention (i.e. what counts as a verification of that proposition); to know `P prop` is to have understood this intention, and to know `P ver` is to have fulfilled it (by constructing a verification object).
 To know `P true` is to have a plan to verify `P`.

 We begin with a LCF-with-validations refiner; ephemerally, inferences in this refiner are derivations in the sequent calculus with cut, but the synthesis of